ossec/ossec-docs/docs/manual/installation.rst

         # cd ossec-hids-*
         # ./install.sh

 #.
-Remember to open the port 1514 (UDP) if there is a firewall between the server and
+Remember to open port 1514 (UDP) if there is a firewall between the server and
-   the agents (if you didn’t choose the local installation).
+   the agents (not applicable to the local installation type).

 #.
-In case you are installing the server or the agent, remember to follow the `Managing
+If you are installing the server or the agent, remember to follow the `Managing
    the agents section`.

 #.
 Start OSSEC HIDS